East Coast Main Line: Infrastructure

-The line is carried along its route by a number of bridges and viaducts which are recognised as architecturally significant listed structures; the longest of which is the 659 m Royal Border Bridge at Berwick-upon-Tweed.
+The line is carried along its route by several bridges and viaducts which are recognised as architecturally significant listed structures; the longest of which is the 659 m Royal Border Bridge at Berwick-upon-Tweed.
 Others include Digswell Viaduct, near Welwyn Garden City, at 475 metres, the Ouseburn Viaduct in Newcastle at 280 metres, Durham Viaduct at 240 metres, and Chester Burn Viaduct in Chester-le-Street at 230 metres.
 The 350 m King Edward VII Bridge in Newcastle was opened in 1906, replacing the older High Level Bridge as the main railway crossing of the River Tyne.

-Newark flat crossing, where the ECML crosses the Nottingham–Lincoln line on the same level just north of Newark Northgate station, is the only remaining flat crossing in Britain.
+Newark flat crossing, where the ECML crosses the Nottingham–Lincoln line on the same level just north of Newark Northgate station, is one of only two remaining flat crossings in Britain, the other being on the Cambrian Line where it intersections with the Welsh Highland Railway.
 Plans for grade separating the crossing with a flyover or tunnel, which would increase capacity on both lines, have been proposed on several occasions but are complicated by costs and spatial constraints at the site.

 With most of the line rated for 125 mph operation, the ECML was the fastest main line in the UK until the opening of High Speed 1.
 The high speeds are possible because much of the line is on fairly straight track on the flatter, eastern side of England, through Lincolnshire and Cambridgeshire, though there are significant speed restrictions because of the line's curvature particularly north of Darlington and between Doncaster and Leeds.
-By contrast, the West Coast Main Line crosses the Trent Valley and the mountains of Cumbria, with more curvature and a lower speed limit of 110 mph.
+By contrast, the West Coast Main Line crosses the Trent Valley and the mountains of Cumbria, with more curvature and had a lower speed limit of 110 mph.
 Speeds on the West Coast Main Line (WCML) were increased with the introduction of tilting Pendolino trains and now match the 125 mph speeds on the ECML.